ixhbinphoenix/manyullyn/README.md

 ### Tokens
 The bot uses a two Token Setup, to seperate the account making API request and the account sending messages in your chat.

+The account sending messages is your bot account (in this case `manyullyun`) and the account making API requests is the streamers account (you)

 You'll have to repeat the following steps with your main account for the API and your bot account for the Chat.

 For API access tokens, we'll need to specify scopes we need.
 The Chat Tokens require `chat:edit` and `chat:read`.
 The API tokens require almost all scopes, so I would just use most things from [here](https://dev.twitch.tv/docs/authentication#scopes).